UWMRO/Focuser/docs/index.md

   * Plot FWHM in pixels vs focus steps in mm
   * Return a number that gives correct focus

-Two ways: Measure FWHM and take the smallest value; look for the image the star is the brightest (small radius)

 Note: the FWHM method does not work for “donuts” -- extremely out of focus stars.
+Two ways: Measure FWHM and take the smallest value; look for the image the star is the brightest in (small radius)